CelliesProjects/aquacontrol32/README.md

 #### Log files:

 By default log files are not generated.
-<br>Log files saved on SPIFFS could reduce the lifetime of the flash memory.
+<br>That is because log files saved on SPIFFS could reduce the lifetime of the flash memory.
 <br>To log the temperature sensor values enable `LOG_FILES` (set it to `true`) in `deviceSetup.h`.

 #### Known issues:

-1. Use the master branch from [PaulStoffregen's XPT2046 Touchscreen library](https://github.com/paulstoffregen/XPT2046_Touchscreen) until the next release.
-<br>( Current release is 1.2, which does not have the IRAM fix.)
-See [this issue](https://github.com/PaulStoffregen/XPT2046_Touchscreen/issues/14).

-2. Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.
+1. Use the [stickbreaker OneWire library](https://github.com/stickbreaker/OneWire) for troublefree temperature sensors.

 #### The test hardware: